eclipse-cdt-cloud/cdt-gdb-adapter/src/integration-tests/README.md

 2. Build the package as usual: run `yarn build` in the top-level directory
 3. Run the tests: run `yarn test:integration` in the top-level directory

+## Running the tests using Docker

+The tests can be run on a docker container.
+This is useful to run the testsuite in the same environment as it is run on the CI machine.

+To do this, simply prefix the desired command (such as `yarn test`) with this command to run it in docker:

+`docker run --rm -it -v $(git rev-parse --show-toplevel):/work -w /work/$(git rev-parse --show-prefix) --cap-add=SYS_PTRACE --security-opt seccomp=unconfined quay.io/eclipse-cdt/cdt-infra-eclipse-full:latest`

 ## Debugging tips

 To debug, use the included launch configurations in the launch.json file for this vscode project.